PawprintPrototyping/admin/BYLAWS.md

 4. If no motion for rejection is called and seconded, the amendment will automatically become eligible for ratification at the expiration of the fourteen (14) day period.
 5. Once an amendment of the Bylaws has been ratified, the executed bylaws (as certified by the Secretary) shall be submitted to the appropriate government agencies.

+## 7. Member Communication
+1. The primary channel of Member communication must be a decentralized, open source communication platform.
+Secondary communication channels may be any given medium.
+The space may communicate using more than one communication channel at once.
+2. The primary means of Member communication is email, using the email address maintained in the Membership portal.
+All official communications from the Space to Members must occur over this channel.
+3. The secondary means of Member communication is Telegram messenger.

-## 7. Revision History
+## 8. Revision History
-1. 1.0 - 1/5/2020 - Ratified Initial Draft Of Bylaws
+1. 1.0 - 2020-01-05 - Ratified Initial Draft Of Bylaws
-2. 2.0 - 10/23/2023 - Reviewed and updated Bylaws with current standards
+2. 2.0 - 2023-10-23 - Reviewed and updated Bylaws with current standards
+3. 3.0 - 2025-04-01 - Updates to motions and voting to better facilitate asynchronously submitted proposals.
+Add member communications section.

 ## Appendix A - Rules of the Hackerspace
 1. Be excellent to each other - respect your fellow hackers, their privacy and their property.
 Abide by the Code of Conduct.